-The anterior cruciate ligament (ACL) is one of the key ligaments that helps stabilize your knee joint.
+The anterior cruciate ligament (ACL) is one of the key ligaments that help stabilize your knee joint.
 The ACL connects your thighbone (femur) to your shinbone (tibia).
-A torn ACL is a common knee ...
+It's most commonly torn during ...

 A number of factors can increase your risk of having knee problems, including:

 Not all knee pain is serious.
 But some knee injuries and medical conditions, such as osteoarthritis, can lead to increasing pain, joint damage and disability if left untreated.
 And having a knee injury — even a minor one — makes it more likely that you'll have similar injuries in the future.

 You're likely to start by seeing your family doctor.
 Depending upon the cause of your problem, he or she may refer you to a doctor specializing in joint diseases (rheumatologist), joint surgery (orthopedic surgeon) or sports medicine.

 During the physical exam, your doctor is likely to:

 Treatments and drugs

 Treatments will vary, depending upon what exactly is causing your knee pain.